KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-stib2 by bendardenne](https://github.com/bendardenne/MMM-stib2)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+3. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Stock by hakanmhmd](https://github.com/hakanmhmd/MMM-Stock)